SamuliRukkila/MEAN-Stack-Webstore/README.md

 ## Admin

 When you're admin-user, you can update, delete or create new products and also see minified information from your users.
-Site doesn't include any unsafe-information so you can mess around with them all you want.
+You can mess around with them all you want - database is backed up.

 **Admin credentials**:
 - Username: admin.admin@admin.fi